Q: How to translate TDBGrid columns captions?

 However, those TActionClientItems that are not linked with any action, for example top-level items of TActionMainMenuBar, have no published string properties and cannot be handled directly.
 For such TActionClientItems we would recommend the following trick:

-- If an action has no event handler it is permanently disabled, so set the OnUpdate event handler of all “fake” actions to a procedure like this:
+3. If an action has no event handler it is permanently disabled, so set the OnUpdate event handler of all "fake" actions to the procedure like this:

 You need to replace the StrArr declaration with the following one: